PURCHASING A PROPERTY

 Making or Updating Your

 If you do not have a Will then your estate will not necessarily be divided in accordance with your wishes on your death.
-With this in mind if you instruct us in a property purchase then we will offer you the chance to make a Will or update an existing Will free of charge.
+With this in mind, if you instruct us in a property purchase then we would suggest you take this opportunity to make a Will or update your existing Will.
 Details of the procedures involved in making a Will can be found on our other information page, Making a Will.